soumya-rgb/hacktober-leaderboard/README.md

 3. npm install express axios cors,  installs the dependencies.
 4. Now run, node server.js.
 5. Open your browser and go to http://localhost:3000 .
-6. To test for user registration give http://localhost:3000/register?username=<enter your github username> .
+6. To test for user registration give "http://localhost:3000/register?username=<enter_your_github_username>" .